lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 011.md

 During the night I spot a winged creature just outside my 120ft vision range.
 Luckily it didnt see us, or it ignored us.
 But it flies towards the mountains.
 It originates from the North.

 ## 10 Marpenoth
+Montage

+## 11 Marpenoth
+We return to where we began the session.

 # Loot: